Protect all your critical accounts on Concrete5 websites even if someone knows or steals your password.

 This is how it works

-- You install the Google Authenticator app on your phone
+- You install Authy or the Google Authenticator app or any other 2FA app on your phone

 - You set up Two-Factor Login Security on your website and activate it for any accounts you want to protect (I suggest Admin, for a start)

-- You get your Secret Key in Google Authenticator on your phone (easily with a scannable QR Code)
+- You get your Secret Key in your 2FA app on your phone (easily with a scannable QR Code)

 - Next time you want to login to your site you'll be asked for your usual username and password

-- If that checks correctly, you'll be asked for a Google Authenticator key as a second step
+- If that checks correctly, you'll be asked for a 2FA key as a second step

 How is this more secure?